chillenb/libstoint/README.md

 The inspiration for this approach was [3].

 ### Building
-First, extract the ERI code by running `./extract.sh`, or (equivalently), `tar -xzf stoint/twoeints.tar.gz -C stoint/`.
 If you have a modern C/C++ compiler and a *nix operating system you may then run `make -j [jobs]; make tests`.
 For building and running the tests, you need GoogleTest.
 If you don't want to install it system-wide, you may modify the Makefile to use a local copy, or just not run the tests.

 ## References
 [1] M. Lesiuk and R. Moszynski, Reexamination of the Calculation of Two-Center, Two-Electron Integrals over Slater-Type Orbitals.
 I. Coulomb and Hybrid Integrals, Phys.
 Rev. E 90, (2014).